Criminal case with lay judges

 The main hearing

-During the main hearing, the defendant has the right to a defense attorney.
-The court appoints and pays for the defense attorney, but the defendant can choose their own.
+During the main hearing, the defendant is entitled to legal representation.
+The court appoints and covers the costs of the defense attorney, and the defendant can choose their own.
 If the chosen attorney is from outside the court's area, the defendant usually pays for their travel and stay.

 The hearing starts with the judges, one professional and two lay judges, entering the courtroom.
-When they enter, everyone in the courtroom rises.
-The professional judge introduces everyone and asks if anyone thinks the judges are biased.
-The prosecutor reads the indictment, and the judge asks if the defendant pleads guilty.
+Upon their entry, everyone in the courtroom rises.
+The professional judge introduces those present and asks whether any objections are raised concerning the judges’ impartiality.
+The prosecutor then reads the indictment, and the judge asks the defendant whether they plead guilty.

-The prosecutor explains the case and the evidence.
-The defense attorney can then make brief remarks.
+The prosecutor presents the case and outlines the evidence.
+The defence counsel may then make brief remarks.

-The defendant can testify but doesn't have to.
-The defendant is asked to tell the truth but can't be punished for lying.
+The defendant may give evidence but is not obliged to do so.
+The defendant is encouraged to tell the truth but cannot be punished for giving false testimony.

-The judge asks the first question, followed by the prosecutor, defense attorney, victim's counsel, experts, and lay judges.
+The professional judge asks the first question, followed by the prosecutor, defence counsel, counsel for the aggrieved party, any experts, and the lay judges.

 Victims and witnesses testify

-If the victim has a counsel, the victim testifies before the defendant.
+If the victim is represented by counsel, the victim gives testimony before the defendant.

-The party that called the witness asks questions first.
-The victim's counsel, judges, and experts can also ask questions.
-The defendant can ask questions through their attorney.
+The party who called the witness asks questions first.
+Counsel for the aggrieved party, the judges, and any experts may also ask questions.
+The defendant may ask questions through their defence counsel.

 Review of evidence

-All relevant evidence must be presented and reviewed.
-This includes photos, documents, and objects.
-Typical evidence includes crime scene photos, DNA analyses, phone logs, police reports, and medical reports.
+All relevant evidence must be presented and examined.
+This includes photographs, documents, and physical objects.
+Typical evidence may include crime scene photographs, DNA analyses, telephone records, police reports, and medical reports.

-The defendant can comment on each piece of evidence.
+The defendant is given the opportunity to comment on each item of evidence.

-Expert Testimony If needed, the court can call experts like psychiatrists or forensic scientists.
-Experts testify after all witnesses and evidence are presented.
+If necessary, the court may call expert witnesses, such as psychiatrists or forensic scientists.
+Experts give testimony after all other witnesses have been heard and the evidence has been presented.
 They are usually present throughout the hearing.

 Conclusion

-The defendant can make a final comment before the court adjourns.
+The defendant is given the opportunity to make a final statement before the court adjourns.

 Deliberation

-The judge declares the hearing closed.
-The judges then discuss and decide the case in private.
-They base their decision only on what was presented during the hearing.
+The presiding judge declares the hearing closed.
+The judges then deliberate in private and decide the case.
+Their decision is based solely on the evidence and submissions presented during the hearing.

-The professional judge writes the judgment, which all judges sign.
-The judgment is read to the defendant in court or communicated in another way.
+The judgment is read aloud to the defendant in court or otherwise communicated.